RIR360/development/journal/2025/october.md

 -

 ## 10/17/2025
 - Sometimes the problem is not being able to handle emotional hits.
+- You may wonder how to stop social media habit, but can you handle the bad events?